smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming/index.md

 To start, you will have to set a `rootViewController`, which can easily be set using one of the convenience initializers: `autostreamingInsecureConfigurationWithInitialViewController:` or `autostreamingSecureConfigurationWithSecurityManagers:initialViewController:`

 !!!
-NOTE
+MUST
-The View Controller you set to the `rootViewController` must be a subclass of `SDLCarWindowViewController` or have only one `supportedInterfaceOrientation`.
-The `SDLCarWindowViewController` prevents the `rootViewController` from rotating.
+The view controller you are streaming must be a subclass of `SDLCarWindowViewController` or have only one `supportedInterfaceOrientation`.
+The `SDLCarWindowViewController` class prevents the `rootViewController` from rotating.
 This is necessary because rotation between landscape and portrait modes can cause the app to crash while the `CarWindow` API is capturing an image.
 !!!

 There are several customizations you can make to `CarWindow` to optimize it for your video streaming needs: